-In the last post, Script Consultants listed the reasons businesses should be using instant messaging (IM) as a means of advertising.
+In one of our article, Script Consultants listed the reasons businesses should be using instant messaging (IM) as a means of advertising.
 In China, many brands are turning to Chinese IM powerhouse WeChat.
 Not only is it the most widely used instant messenger in China, it is a great tool to target tech-savvy youths, who make up over 70% of its users.
-In this post, we shall take a look at examples of advertising campaign successes on WeChat.
+In this post, we will take a look at some of the best marketing and advertising campaign on WeChat.

 Coach had regularly been distributing free wallpapers and conducting weekly giveaways through its WeChat account.
 Additionally, in November 2013, the American leather goods manufacturer launched a campaign on WeChat featuring its brand ambassador Leehom Wang.
 Participants who texted “摩登纽约客” (“Modern New Yorker”) to Coach’s official WeChat account would receive a puzzle of a photo of Wang. and they are asked to upload the completed puzzle onto Weibo with the hashtag #COACH x 王力宏# (#Coach x Leehom Wang#) and the handle @Coach蔻驰for a chance to win Wang’s autographed Coach poster.
 The brand saw its WeChat activity increase by 500% to 300m followers as a result, according to digital marketing agency Fashionbi.